scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 # Packaging

 The libraries in Scikit-HEP have a variety of different packaging styles, but this document is intended to outline a recommended style that new packages should follow, and existing packages should slowly adopt.
 The reasoning for each decision is outlined as well.

 ## Package structure (medium priority)

 All packages *should* have a `src` folder, with the package code residing inside it, such as `src/<package>/`.
-This may seem like extra hassle;
-after all, you can type "python" in the main directory and avoid installing it if you don't have a src folder!
-However, this is a bad practice, and it causes several common bugs, such as running pytest and getting the local version instead of the installed version - this obviously tends to break if you build parts of the library or if you access package metadata.
+This may seem like extra hassle; after all, you can type "`python`" in the main directory and avoid installing it if you don't have a `src` folder!
+However, this is a bad practice, and it causes several common bugs, such as running `pytest` and getting the local version instead of the installed version - this obviously tends to break if you build parts of the library or if you access package metadata.